jonrau1/ElectricEye/README.md

 Since then, ElectricEye has continued to expand into the most comprehensive AWS CSPM tool from a service support and check support perspective, adding additional functionality such as Secrets Management (powered by Yelp's **Detect-Secrets**), External Attack Surface Management (powered by **NMAP** and **Shodan.io**) and integration into multiple downstream data formats, databases, as well as AWS Security Hub itself.
 All findings are mapped to the [AWS Security Finding Format (ASFF)](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) for portability into [Amazon Security Lake](https://aws.amazon.com/security-lake/) and AWS Security Hub, and can be further parsed by supported outputs.

+A majority of evaluations performed by ElectricEye against public cloud and SaaS providers are aligned to security best practices such as ensuring secure configurations, encryption, logging & monitoring, and resilience.
+However, ElectricEye also supports use cases such as operational monitoring, high availability, patching, software asset management, sustainability, and performance configurations to broaden the appeal to users.
+ElectricEye can be used for cloud inventory management via its Cloud Asset Management (CAM) reporting outputs (`cam-json`) which records every unique asset scanned in an environment together with a service hierarchy for ingestion into other IT and security use cases.

 ElectricEye's terminology is as follows: the "entrypoint" into the evaluation logic of the tool is contained within the aptly named **Controller** (seen in [`controller.py`](./eeauditor/controller.py)) where all arguments are parsed and credentials are prepared.
 Command-line arguments are provided and parsed using [`click`](https://click.palletsprojects.com/en/8.1.x/) which is an alternative to [`argparse`](https://docs.python.org/3/library/argparse.html) to direct the evaluation logic of ElectricEye.
 The "top-level" concept within ElectricEye is the **Assessment Target** (sometimes referenced as **Target** or **AT** in other documentation & code targets) which corresponds to a single public Cloud Service Provider (CSP) - such as Amazon Web Services (AWS) - or to a single Software-as-a-Service (SaaS) provider - such as ServiceNow or GitHub.

 Every Assessment Target has a corresponding set of (aptly named) **Auditors** which are individual Python scripts that encapsulate discrete logic to evaluate the overall posture of a specific Cloud resource or component called a **Check**.
 In some cases an Auditor can contain Checks for multiple services where it makes sense to do so, such as within the EASM Auditors or within the [Shodan Auditor](./eeauditor/auditors/aws/Amazon_Shodan_Auditor.py) for AWS.